City of Fallen Angels: Plot

 Meanwhile, Clary tricks Jace by saying she does not wish to watch and he embraces her.
-She then grabs Jace's knife and cuts the rune that Lilith is using to possess him on his chest, causing Jace to be freed from Lilith's control.
+She then grabs Jace's knife and cuts the rune that Lilith is using to possess him, causing Jace to be freed from Lilith's control.
 Jace tells Clary to run away and believes that she did, but then Lilith reveals that Clary stayed and starts torturing her with a whip.
-Jace tells Lilith that he'll do what she wants if she lets Clary go, but Lilith wants and intends to torture Clary to madness.
-The third time that she goes to hit Clary, Simon kills Lilith by throwing himself between Lilith and Clary, so Lilith hits Simon (instead of Clary), inflicting the Mark of Cain on herself.
-The Clave appears at the scene, and Isabelle goes downstairs to tell them the story of what happened, while Jace is waiting for them upstairs.
+Jace says he will do what she wants if she lets Clary go, but Lilith wants and intends to torture her to madness.
+Simon eventually kills Lilith by throwing himself between her and Clary.
+This way, Lilith unintentionally hits Simon, inflicting the Mark of Cain on herself.
+The Clave later appears.
 Jace and Clary share an intimate moment on the roof.
-Jace is ashamed of his actions despite literally having no control over himself.
-Clary tells him that she loves him no matter what happens and the two share a kiss.
-She then goes down to the lobby to meet her mother, Luke, Simon, Maia, Alec, Magnus, and Isabelle, promising to come back in five minutes.
+Jace is ashamed of his actions despite having had no control over himself.
+Clary says she loves him no matter what, and the two share a kiss.
+She then goes to the lobby to meet her mother, Luke, Simon, Maia, Alec, Magnus, and Isabelle, promising to come back in five minutes.

-It concludes with Jace's rune healing, hearing Sebastian's voice in his head, and with Sebastian now in control of Jace, Jace is forced to finish the awakening ritual on Sebastian, who is now wholly and fully alive.
+Jace's rune heals while he hears Sebastian's voice in his head.
+Jace is forced to finish the awakening ritual on Sebastian, who is now fully alive.